-Performance-Accuracy Curve: Figure 11 shows a performanceaccuracy curve for three sample applications to show how SAGE manages the speedup-accuracy tradeoff.
+Performance-accuracy curve: Figure 12 shows a performance-accuracy curve for three sample applications to show how SAGE manages the speedup-accuracy tradeoff.
 Here, the atomic operation optimization is used for Naive Bayes.
 As the percentage of dropped iterations is increased, both quality loss and speedup are increased.
-Since SAGE changes the approximate kernel from kernelmax to kernelmin, there is a performance jump between 96% and 95% output qualities.
+Since SAGE changes the approximate kernel from $kernel{max}$ to $kernel{min}$, there is a performance jump between 96% and 95% output qualities.
 SAGE uses the data packing optimization for Fuzzy K-Means and controls the speedup by changing the number of floats that are packed.
-The performance-accuracy curve for Mean Filter is also shown in Figure 11 to show how the thread fusion optimization impacts speedup and quality.
+The performance-accuracy curve for Mean Filter is also shown in Figure 12 to show how the thread fusion optimization impacts speedup and quality.
 By fusing more threads, both speedup and quality loss are increased.
 After fusing more than eight threads, speedup decreases because of poor GPU utilization.

-Error Distribution: To study the application level quality loss in more detail, Figure 12 shows the cumulative distribution function (CDF) of final error for each element of the application's output with a TOQ of 90%.
+Error distribution: To study the application-level quality loss in more detail, Figure 13 shows the cumulative distribution function (CDF) of final error for each element of the application's output with a TOQ of 90%.
 The CDF shows the distribution of output errors among an application's output elements and shows that only a modest number of output elements see large error.
 The majority (78% to 100%) of each transformed application's output elements have an error of less than 10%.
-As can be seen in this figure, for Image Binarization, most of the pixels have zero percent error but others have 100 percent.
+As can be seen in this figure, for Image Binarization, most of the pixels have 0% error but others have 100% error.
 These pixels correspond to the edges of objects in the picture where adjacent threads outputs are dissimilar.